GRASSHOLM – HISTORY & CONSTRUCTION:

-Dinette to port with galley forward to port with gas cooker – four hobs, grill and oven plus a fridge with built in freezer compartment.
-Doors to weather deck.
+Dinette to port with galley forward to port with gas cooker – four hobs, grill and oven plus a fridge with built-in freezer compartment.
+Doors to the weather deck.

-Chart table is by the helm and the radar with good visibility and helm seat.
+Chart table by the helm and radar with good visibility and helm seat.

 2 x fore cabins with twin berths.